-Tests This tool allows for the setting of tests using objective-type test items like multiple-choice, true and false, ranking, identifying areas on images, and matching pairs.
-It is foreseen that the Test Tool will be used for formative quizzes.
-Student This tool allows for the monitoring of student activity in the online participation and environment.
-It is useful to identify students at risk due to low evaluation tools engagement.
-Some of the functionalities are: - All user activity inside content areas - Course activity overview - Overall summary of user activity - Student overview within a module TurnitlnTM This tool identifies plagiarism in student submissions of written work Collaboration Useful for group assignments Tools Journaling Tools Students can journal their learning experiences during a module.
-This could be an assessed learning activity Blogging and These tools support student content creation.
+Blackboard Tool Purpose

+Student This tool allows for the monitoring of student activity in the online

+participation and environment.
+It is useful to identify students at risk due to low

+evaluation tools engagement.
+Some of the functionalities are:

+- All user activity inside content areas

+- Course activity overview

+- Overall summary of user activity

+- Student overview within a module

+TurnitlnTM This tool identifies plagiarism in student submissions of written work.

+Collaboration Useful for group assignments.

+Tools

+Journaling Tools Students can journal their learning experiences during a module.
+This

+could be an assessed learning activity.

+Blogging and These tools support student content creation.

 Wiki tools